lixilinx/FilterbanksBestPractices/README.md

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/measured_and_predicted_phases.svg" width="400" />

 [The same script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/structural_bias_of_phase.m) also demonstrates how to exploit this knowledge for accurate phase unwrapping.
-Removal of these biases lets us deal with the inherent transient properties of signals, and leads to consistently and significantly cleaner unwrapped phases across all the frequencies.
+Removal of these biases lets us deal with the inherent transient properties of phases, and leads to consistently and significantly cleaner unwrapping across all the frequencies.

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/phase_unwrapping_std.svg" width="400" />

 ### DCT filterbank for tasks like AEC?

 DCT filterbanks like lapped transform are widely used in subband codec.
-One common mistake for beginners is to use those critically decimated DCT filterbanks, originally designed for subband codec, for other tasks like AEC.
+One common mistake for beginners is to use those critically decimated DCT filterbanks, designed for subband codec, for other tasks like AEC.
 This cannot work well as the aliasing due to downsampling is too high.
 Then there is another myth stating that DCT filterbanks cannot be used for AEC.
 Neither is this true.
-Actually, an oversampled DCT filterbank works for AEC as well.
+Actually, an oversampled DCT filterbank works for AEC as well as any good oversampled DFT filterbanks.
 [This script](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/dct_filterbank_for_aec.m) compares critically decimated and oversampled DCT filterbanks to produce the following plot.
-The critically decimated one clearly suffers a lot from aliasing.
-The oversampled one will work as well as any good oversampled DFT filterbanks for AEC.
+The critically decimated one clearly suffers a lot from aliasing, while the oversampled one does not.

 <img src="https://github.com/lixilinx/FilterbanksBestPractices/blob/main/dct_filterbank_for_aec.svg" width="400" />

 ### Refs

 1, [Periodic sequences modulated filter banks](https://ieeexplore.ieee.org/document/8304771), IEEE SPL, 2018.

 2, The matlab filterbank design code is the same as [here](https://sites.google.com/site/lixilinx/home/psmfb).
 I also have [Tensorflow and Pytorch implementations](https://github.com/lixilinx/Filterbank) of the DFT modulated filterbank, not polished but works, useful for end2end differential designs.